ArcXeon/Meesho-Data-Challenge/README.md

 # Visual Taxonomy - Product Attribute Prediction

 This repository contains code and instructions for the **Visual Taxonomy** competition, where the goal is to predict product attributes based on images.
-The dataset includes images for different product categories such as Sarees, Kurtis, Men’s T-Shirts, Women’s T-Shirts, and Women’s Tops and Tunics.
+The dataset includes images for different product categories such as `Sarees`, Kurtis, Men’s T-Shirts, Women’s T-Shirts, and Women’s Tops and Tunics.
 Each product has associated attributes that need to be predicted based on the images.

 ## Dataset Overview